 Lord Brahma has the vehicle Hamsa (Swan).
 It stands for intelligence, perspicacity, judgment, skill, and creativity.
 The word “Hamsa” is a combination of two words, “aham”+ “sa.”
 It means “I am he.”
 The bird hamsa is beautiful, peaceful, and graceful.
 It indicates that Brahma is the creator and master of all the beauty and grace of the world.

-It is also mentioned in Vedas that the bird has the capacity to separate milk from water.
-This symbolically means that Brahma can help us to transform our intelligence and knowledge discriminate between the right from the wrong.
+Vedas also mentioned that the bird could separate milk from water.
+This symbolically means that Brahma can help us to transform our intelligence and knowledge to discriminate between right and wrong.

 2. Saraswati – Hamsa (Swan)